Microscopic theory of spin Seebeck effect in antiferromagnets

-Secondly, we consider the interface properties.
-As already mentioned, a sign reversal of the SSE voltage is observed in an experiment for $\rm Cr_2O_3$-Pt bilayer system ~\cite{Li2020a}, while another experiment for the same bilayer set up does not detect any sign reversal~\cite{Seki2015}.
-As the authors in Ref.~\cite{Li2020a} shortly discussed, these two experimental results indicate that sorts of interfaces and the method of creating them strongly affect the tunneling spin current and the resulting SSE voltage.
-The presence of an interface generally reduces the symmetry of focused systems compared to bulk materials.
-Inversion and translation symmetries are clearly broken due to the interface.
-Such low symmetry systems allow the appearance of some kinds of magnetic anisotropies such as Dzyaloshinskii-Moriya and additional single-ion interactions in the vicinity of the interface.
-For instance, we can expect that additional magnetic anisotropies near the interface change the spin orientation from the bulk one as shown in Fig.~\ref{FIG:Interface}.
-If a canted state appears near the interface in a certain probability when the bulk system is in the N\'eel ordered phase, the tunneling spin current might become positive differently from the negative value predicted in the N\'eel phase.
-This scenario potentially (partially) explains the positive SSE voltage observed in Ref.~\cite{Seki2015}.
+Second, we consider the interface properties.
+As already mentioned, a sign reversal of the SSE voltage has been observed in an experiment on a $\rm Cr_2O_3$-Pt bilayer system ~\cite{Li2020a}, whereas another experiment on the same bilayer set-up did not detect any sign reversal~\cite{Seki2015}.
+As the authors in Ref.~\cite{Li2020a} briefly discussed, these two experimental results indicate that the type of interface and the method of creating it strongly affect the tunneling spin current and the resulting SSE voltage.
+The presence of an interface generally reduces the symmetry of a focused system compared with a bulk material.
+Inversion and translation symmetries are clearly broken owing to the interface.
+Such low-symmetry systems allow the appearance of some types of magnetic anisotropies such as Dzyaloshinskii-Moriya and additional single-ion interactions in the vicinity of the interface.
+For instance, we expect that additional magnetic anisotropies near the interface change the spin orientation from that of the bulk, as shown in Fig.~\ref{FIG:Interface}.
+If a canted state appears near the interface with a certain probability when the bulk system is in the N\'eel ordered phase, the tunneling spin current might become positive, which is different from the negative value predicted in the N\'eel phase.
+This scenario potentially (partially) explains the positive SSE voltage observed in Refs.~\cite{Seki2015,Wu2016,Li2020a}.